Braves vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up at least one hit in four games in a row.
-In his last five games he is batting .364 with two doubles and three walks.
+- Kwan has picked up at least one hit in five games in a row.
+In his last five games he is batting .417 with two doubles, two walks and an RBI.

 Kwan Recent Games